GT-RAIL/cognitive-states-in-human-robot-teaming/README.md

 All code should work out of the box.
 While I do not have an anaconda environment set up for this project, `requirements.txt` details the Python 3 packages and versions used.
 Please email Jack Kolb if there are any issues!

+___

 ### How to reproduce our numerical and visual results

 A single script, `main.py`, runs all our user study data analysis and generates the plots seen in our paper.
+Open a terminal and run:

-`cd analysis`
+`$ cd analysis`

-`python3 main.py`
+`$ python3 main.py`

 The script's output contains the metrics we presented in our paper, and will generate the figures we used in our paper.
 Note that we slightly edited several figures by removing/repositioning legends and adding additional text.

+___

 ### Analysis Module

 The Analysis Module runs linearly -- a single script (`main.py`) processes the data (calling various functions in other files), analyzes the possible user teams, and plots the results.
 Most of the heavy lifting is pushed to functions in files in the `/processing/`, `/allocation/`, and `/plotting/` folders.

+As shown by *How to reproduce our numerical and visual results*, the terminal command `python3 main.py` will run the entire analysis module.

 **NOTE: If you make your own log files by running through the user study, create a `/logs/` folder in `/analysis/` and place the log .txt files there for analysis!
 You will also need to uncomment a line in `main.py`, see that file's comments for instructions.**